imagej/imagej.github.io/pages/A_Tutorial_for_using_OpenCL_in_ImageJ.md

 # GPU Based Processing Techniques and the ImageJ Architecture

-{% capture includecontent %} The following article describes our first effort at GPU computing with ImageJ using OpenCL, in early 2010.
-The tutorial above is more recent and more complete; the text below is preserved only for historical reasons. {% endcapture %}
+{% include warning-sidebox-right content='The following article

-{% include warning-box content=includecontent %}
+describes our first effort at GPU computing with ImageJ using OpenCL, in early 2010.
+The tutorial above is more recent and more complete; the text below is preserved only for historical reasons.' %}

 ## Introduction